From product photo, sketch, 3D model, or short prompt to filing-ready USPTO figures — in one browser workspace. No credit card required.

 Yes.
 The generator page is publicly accessible, so users can inspect the workspace and workflow before they decide to sign up.

 No. Generation accelerates drafting, but the output still needs workflow-level validation.
-That is why PatentFig connects generation to figure checking and export tools instead of stopping at image generation.
+That is why PatentFig AI connects generation to figure checking and export tools instead of stopping at image generation.

 This page focuses on the act of generating figures from prompts and references.
-The main software page is broader: it helps teams evaluate PatentFig as the system for creating, checking, revising, and exporting patent drawings.
+The main software page is broader: it helps teams evaluate PatentFig AI as the system for creating, checking, revising, and exporting patent drawings.

 Yes.
 The free tier lets you generate sample figures without a credit card.
 Paid plans start at $50/month (Basic) and $100/month (Pro), with a $1,999 lifetime option for individual practitioners.

 Generic image models optimize for visual novelty.
-PatentFig optimizes for patent constraints: uniform line weight, consistent reference numerals across figures, broken-line conventions for design patents, and export at 300/600 DPI for office submission.
+PatentFig AI optimizes for patent constraints: uniform line weight, consistent reference numerals across figures, broken-line conventions for design patents, and export at 300/600 DPI for office submission.
 The output is meant to pass formal review, not to look artistic.

 USPTO (37 CFR §1.84), CNIPA, EPO (Rule 46 EPC), JPO, KIPO, and PCT (Rule 11).
 Compliance checks are integrated into the Figure Checker so the same generation can be validated against multiple offices before filing.